davidnewcomb/jquery-imgbox/README.md

 ### Read-only

 Place the extra data items into your image tags.
-You may use width/height or a second set of co-ordinates.
+You may use width/height or a second set of coordinates.
 The following 2 are equivalent.
 ```html
 <img data-x="10" data-y="10" data-w="10" data-h="10" class=".." src=".." />
 ```